-1. Don’t … ask for too much money.
+1. Ask for too much money

 Yes, you know what you paid for the house.
-But that doesn’t mean that it’s still worth that amount—or that it’s appreciated in value since you bought it.
+But that doesn’t mean that it’s still worth that amount—or that it’s appreciated since you bought it.
 “Your house is only worth what the market is willing to pay you,” says certified financial planner Ellen Derrick of LearnVest Planning Services, who has bought and sold at least eight homes, including investment properties.
 “It doesn’t matter what’s in it.
 And it doesn’t matter what your mortgage is.”
-Your realtor has an eye on the market and knows what kind of prices homes—just like yours—are garnering now.
+Your realtor has an eye on the market and knows what kind of price homes—just like yours—are garnering now.
 Pricing your home too high will discourage interested parties from making an offer, and your property could sit for months, which isn’t your goal.

 What to do: Have a few realtors give you a price on the home (or get a comparative market analysis), and—this is key—don’t ignore them.
 Keep in mind that even if you’ve made pricey improvements to the home (granite countertops, stainless steel appliances), you may not get your money back if you’re the only home on the block with such upgrades.
-If comparable kitchens in the neighborhood don’t have similar upgrades, buyers aren’t expecting fancy perks in yours, and may not be willing to pony up for the difference.
+If comparable kitchens in the neighborhood don’t have similar updates, buyers aren’t expecting fancy perks in yours, and may not be willing to pay for the difference.

 You may think that all you have to do is take one photo of the house, stick a “For Sale” sign in your yard and buyers will come pouring in the door.
 Au contraire.
 “The only way to guarantee that you’re going to get the highest price for the house is to use all of the marketing options available to you,” says Holly Mellstrom, a realtor in Pelham, NY.
 “This means Internet advertising, 30 pictures of your house, public open houses and even postcards.”
 The more people who see your house, the better your chances are of selling it.
 In an age when buyers start their searches online, counting on drive-bys and word of mouth isn’t enough anymore.

 If you’ve bought and sold half a dozen homes of your own or you live in a sought-after neighborhood where they sell in two days, you might be able to pull off a For Sale By Owner.
 If you aren’t a seasoned pro, however, let a professional take the reins.
 “Some people don’t buy and sell houses more than once or twice in a lifetime, and there’s a lot of money at stake,” Mellstrom says.
 “And there are so many disclosure laws now.
-Depending on the laws in your state, you’re really accepting some liability by trying to sell it yourself, unless you have a friend or an attorney who can guide you through the process.”
+Depending on the laws in your state, you’re accepting some liability by trying to sell it yourself, unless you have a friend or an attorney who can guide you through the process.”
 A realtor also knows what’s selling around you, and for what price.
 She can tell you whether an offer is reasonable and help you negotiate smartly.
 Plus, you may not save as much as you think in the end.
 “People who buy For Sale By Owner houses automatically discount the price they’re willing to offer because there is no realtor involved,” Mellstrom says.

 What to do: If you can, get a realtor recommendation from a friend or colleague.
 Check references, conduct interviews and go with someone with a proven track record.

 If sellers walk through your house and spot a handful of items that need immediate repair, they’re going to wonder how well you’ve maintained the things they can’t see.
-The entry way is a big tip-off.
-Got a loose hand rail on the steps, sagging screen door or jiggly door knob?
+The entryway is a big tip-off.
+Got a loose handrail on the steps, sagging screen door, or jiggly doorknob?
 Fix them.
 Clear your gutters, patch holes in your walls and address dripping faucets.

 What to do: Do a walk-through of your own home, pretending that you’re seeing it for the first time.
 What things have you always meant to fix?
 Now is the time.
 Spend a few weekends dealing with all of those niggling projects to get your home in show-worthy shape.

 Yes, it’s your house.
 Yes, you sweated blood and tears to get it just the way you wanted it.
-But, no, that does not make it someone else’s “perfect,” particularly when you’ve made some unique decorating decisions.
-You want the space to look as neutral as possible, so buyers can envision themselves in the space.
-So even if those teal walls in the bedroom look knock-out great with your duvet, they probably won’t match anyone else’s things.
+But, no, that does not make it someone else’s “perfect,” mainly when you’ve made some unique decorating decisions.
+You want the space to look as neutral as possible, so buyers can envision themselves in the area.
+So even if those teal walls in the bedroom look knock-out high with your duvet, they probably won’t match anyone else’s things.
 Let go of the features you love, and make it a house most people could love—and that might mean painting all of the walls a soft, neutral color.
 “My office at home is a robin’s egg blue,” Derrick says.
 “But if we get ready to sell that house, you can bet I’m repainting it.”

 What to do: Have a realtor walk through your home, and when she tells you what you’ll need to change to make it marketable, listen to her.
 Start thinking about your house as a commodity, not an extension of your identity.
 If buyers don’t love it, it’s not a personal insult.
-It’s simply a deal that didn’t work out.
+It’s only a deal that didn’t work out.

-6. Don’t … leave your stuff everywhere.
+6. Leave your stuff everywhere

 What to do: Before you put the home on the market, get a few boxes and grab every extraneous thing you see: photos, knick-knacks, books.
 If it helps, take a few pictures of each room, and try to view them through a buyer’s eyes.
-What could you remove from each room to make the space feel bigger?
+What could you remove from each room to make space feel more significant?
 “You want it to look like a hotel room,” Derrick says.
 “Hotel rooms look comfortable, but they don’t look like they’re somebody else’s comfortable.”
 Also?
 Don’t hang out at showings.
 While you may want to tell prospective buyers about all of the things you’ve done to the house, it’s best to leave them be.
-If there’s some information you think is important for them to know, leave a flyer on the kitchen counter.
+If there’s some information you think is essential for them to know, leave a flyer on the kitchen counter.

-7. Don’t … get offended by a lowball offer.
+7. Get offended by a lowball offer

-Just because someone came in with a really low bid is no reason to walk off in a huff.
+Just because someone came in with a low bid is no reason to walk off in a huff.
 Now’s your chance to negotiate.
 “Buyers are trying to buy your house for the lowest price possible,” Mellstrom says.
 “Don’t blow them off.
 They might love your house.
 You can’t blame them for trying.”
 In other words, it’s not personal, and it’s not a slam on your housekeeping.
 It’s a business transaction.

 What to do: Come back with a counteroffer.
-Typically, most buyers will come back with a second offer, which is a better indication of what they’re really willing to pay.
+Typically, most buyers will come back with a second offer, which is a better indication of what they’re willing to pay.

-8. Don’t … lose a sale over something stupid.
+8. Lose a sale over something stupid

 It’s possible to get 99% of the way through a home sale, only to stall out at the end over a minor detail.
 Don’t be that seller.
 “I’ve seen people throw away getting a $450,000 house sold over somebody wanting to take the mantle instead of leaving the mantle over the fireplace,” Derrick says.